©2020 William A. Lasher

 Even more troubling was how much we had aged.
 We were much older, full grown adults, Molly looked like she was in her 40s.

 “What in the world is going on around here?” said mustachioed Molly.

-I was carrying an extraordinary firearm too, an immense .50 caliber hand cannon concealed in a leather holster under my bulky coat.
+I was carrying an extraordinary firearm too, an immense .50 caliber pistol concealed in a leather holster under my bulky coat.
 Heavy with mechanical apparatus, the gun had a compartment built into the handle that held some type of gas cylinder.
-After a hasty examination, I quickly returned the gun to it’s holster, thinking it would be better to learn more about it before I fooled around with it … I certainly didn’t want to risk shooting myself!
+After a hasty examination, I quickly returned the gun to it’s holster, thinking it would be better to learn more about it before I fooled around with it.
+I certainly didn’t want to risk shooting myself!